OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 production codes the developer will likely want to partition the work such that only the parts of the array needed by a specific device are available there.
 Additionally, by using CPU threads it may be possible to issue work to the devices more quickly and improve overall performance.
-Figure _ shows a screenshot of the NVIDIA Visual Profiler showing the mandelbrot computation divided across two NVIDIA gpus.
+Figure 7.3 shows a screenshot of the NVIDIA Visual Profiler showing the mandelbrot computation divided across two NVIDIA GPUs.

 ![NVIDIA Visual Profiler timeline for multi-device mandelbrot](images/multigpu_mandelbrot_timeline.png)